 So, with some of the concerns considered, what else is there to think about?

 Well, of course, there are many other influencing factors that you need to factor into your decision-making process – such as ‘what happens to your NHS pension?’ or ‘how do you market a private practice?’ or even ‘does the practice need upgrading to reflect your new offer?’
 The good news is Practice Plan has brought together a number of proven and experienced industry experts in all of these fields and more in the recently launched ‘NHS Change Support Team’.
 From finance to marketing, strategy to branding, members of the team are on hand, via your Regional Support Manager, to provide honest and practical advice to help you make an informed decision about the future of your practice.

 If you’re considering making the move away from NHS dentistry, rest assured that, in most cases, the actual risks are much smaller than those that are generally perceived.
 And, with a proven partner like Practice Plan by your side, you’ll receive all of the support and advice you need to make the best decision for you and your practice.

-To find the answers to further questions you may have, visit Your Questions Answered
+To find the answers to further questions you may have, find out more here.